GM.png

 Reflection

-If I were doing this again, I'd push for an explicit technical feasibility checkpoint early and not just standing progress meetings, but a dedicated conversation across squads about cross-team dependencies.
+If I were doing this again, I would push for an explicit technical feasibility checkpoint early.
+Not standing progress meetings, but a dedicated cross-squad conversation about dependencies before build began.
 The server-side persistence constraint was discovered late because it lived in the gap between teams, not in anyone's individual update.
+That's a coordination problem, not a technical one.

 Prototype reflects the full release, backend infrastructure enabled, prospect profiles live and interim solution retired.